UCSD Graduate Studies Overview: University Policies/Procedures

 Graduate & Professional Student Association (GPSA)

 The Graduate & Professional Student Association (GPSA) is the campus-wide official student organization that represents graduate and professional students.
-Its membership includes two or more representatives from each Department; it is governed by an internally elected executive board.
+Its membership includes two or more representatives from each department; it is governed by an internally elected executive board.
 The GPSA meets bimonthly.

-Functions of the GPSA include: allocating the graduate student activity fee; appointing graduate students to campus-wide committees; and sponsoring academic and social events Literature Department representatives to the GPSA are elected annually and can be viewed here: https://literature.ucsd.edu/grad-phd/appointments.html.
+Functions of the GPSA include: allocating the graduate student activity fee; appointing graduate students to campus-wide committees; and sponsoring academic and social events.
+Literature Department representatives to the GPSA are elected annually and can be viewed here: https://literature.ucsd.edu/grad-phd/appointments.html.
 You may contact the GPSA at (858) 822-3243 or by e-mail at contact@gsa.ucsd.edu.